qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

     for result in parallel_data.analysis_results():
         print(result)

-Broadcating analysis option to child experiments
+Broadcasting analysis options to child experiments
 ------------------------------------------------

 If we would like to set analysis options to each of the child experiments, we can use the keyword